 The Visual Assignment

-Respond to either Mark Stand’s The Garden or his companion poems 2002 and 2032.
+Respond to either The Chinese Proverb or the poem by Izumi Shikibu.
 Approaches to answering this assignment and medium(s) are open but the original art must fit inside your 24 x 36 inch portfolio following the above guidelines for presentation.
 Solutions may consider but are not limited to:

 - Typographic Composition

 “The man who removes a mountain begins by carrying away small stones.”

 – Izumi Shikibu